hbkworld/streaming-spec/axes.md

 ### A Voltage Sensor

-The signal has 1 value axis.
+The signal has 1 scalar value.
 Synchronous output rate is 100 Hz

 - The voltage is expressed as a base value type
 - The device delivers scaled component value in 32 bit float format